nunit/docs/docs/articles/nunit/release-notes/console-and-engine.md

 a semicolon is now deprecated in favor of the new `--testparam` command line option.
 One of the most common uses for test parameters was to pass connection strings into tests but this required workarounds to handle the semicolons.
-Now you must pass in each test paramater separately using a `--testparam` or `--tp` option for each.
+Now you must pass in each test parameter separately using a `--testparam` or `--tp` option for each.

 ### Issues Resolved

 * [8](https://github.com/nunit/nunit-console/issues/8) TempResourceFile.Dispose causes run to hang
-* [23](https://github.com/nunit/nunit-console/issues/23) In nunit3-console you cannot pass parameters containing ';' because they always get splitted
+* [23](https://github.com/nunit/nunit-console/issues/23) In nunit3-console you cannot pass parameters containing ';' because they always get split
 * [178](https://github.com/nunit/nunit-console/issues/178) Add date and time to console output
 * [282](https://github.com/nunit/nunit-console/issues/282) "Execution terminated after first error" does not fail the console runner
 * [388](https://github.com/nunit/nunit-console/issues/388) Merge .NET Standard Engine back into the main solution